 Updated: May 2019

-Mast cell activation is a normal function of the immune system.
-However, excessive or abnormal activation can lead to a variety of debilitating symptoms.
+Mast cell activation is a normal immune system function.
+However, excessive or abnormal activation can cause symptoms.

 Mast cells are a type of white blood cell and are an essential component of the immune system.
 They are concentrated where germs enter the body (e.g. digestive, respiratory, urogenital systems & skin).
 They are like tiny water balloons filled with inflammatory chemicals.
 When a germ invades the body, mast cells activate, and the inflammatory chemicals (such as histamine) help to destroy the germ.
 Unfortunately, these chemicals cause some of the “sick” symptoms we feel while fighting an infection.